imbacraft/dusk.nvim/README.md

 1. Neovim version >= 0.7.0
 2. Git 2.23+
 3. Ripgrep (for telescope)
-4. Nodejs (for copilot)
+4. Nodejs (for copilot and treesitter)
+5. Gcc package to be able to compile treesitter parsers (check your package manager for a gcc package)
+6. Treesitter-cli nodejs module (Check your package manager for a treesitter or treesitter-cli package)
-5. Java 11 (for LSP)
+7. Java 11 (for Java LSP server)
-6. A font with nerdfont icons (my suggestion: https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack)
+8. A font with nerdfont icons (my suggestion: https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack)

-NOTE: Run :checkhealth command to see what other dependencies you might be missing.
+NOTE: Run :checkhealth command to see what other dependencies you might be missing and to receive help if you have problems with installation.

 ## Installation